rafid29mehda/All-About-ECG/Feature Extraction/Entropy, Non-linear, Dimensionality Based Feature Extraction/README.md

 - **Output**: Prints the importance scores and selects the indices of the top 2 features (e.g., [0, 1] for RR intervals and QRS amplitudes if they’re most important).
 - **Practical Note**: For real ECG data, use Physionet’s MIT-BIH Arrhythmia Database with `wfdb` to load labeled signals.
 Standardize features (e.g., using `StandardScaler`) for better performance.

 **Analogy**: Imagine you’re baking a cake and trying different ingredients (features).
-The Random Forest tells you which ingredients (e.g., sugar, flour) make the cake taste best by scoring their impact on the final flavor.
+The Random Forest tells we which ingredients (e.g., sugar, flour) make the cake taste best by scoring their impact on the final flavor.

 ---